On functor points of affine supergroups: The category equivalence over a field

 Now, let $\mathbf{G} \in \mathsf{ASG}_{\Bbbk}$.
 Then $\mathbf{G}_{ev}$ is an algebraic group, and the Lie superalgebra $\operatorname{Lie}(\mathbf{G})$ is finite-dimensional.
 Regard the odd component $\operatorname{Lie}(\mathbf{G})_1$ of the Lie superalgebra as the right $\mathbf{G}_{ev}$-module defined by \eqref{eq:vg}.
 Restrict the super-bracket on $\operatorname{Lie}(\mathbf{G})$ to the odd component, and give it to the pair $(\mathbf{G}_{ev}, \operatorname{Lie}(\mathbf{G})_1)$.
 Then the pair turns into a Harish-Chandra pair, and it corresponds to $\Phi(\mathbf{G})$ in $(\operatorname{sHCP})_{\Bbbk}$ through the category isomorphism above.
 By Theorem \ref{thm:Gavarini's_equivalence} we have:

 \begin{theorem} $\mathbf{G} \mapsto (\mathbf{G}_{ev}, \operatorname{Lie}(\mathbf{G})_1)$ gives a category equivalence

 \end{theorem}

-Essentially the same result was already given in \cite{M3, MZ}; see Remark \ref{rem:coincidence_up_to_isom} below.
+Essentially the same result was already given in \cite{M3, MZ}; see Remark \ref{rem:coincidence_up_to_isom} for a subtle difference caused by choice of dualities.
 As an advantage here, we have obtained an explicit quasi-inverse of the functor above, which is essentially the same as $\Psi$ in Section \ref{subsec:reprove}.
 Therefore, every algebraic supergroup can be realized as $\mathbf{\Gamma}$ constructed in Section \ref{sec:construction}.
 This realization is useful when we discuss group-theoretical properties of algebraic supergroups, as will be shown in the next subsection.

 \begin{rem} A category equivalence between $\mathsf{ASG}_{\Bbbk}$ and $\mathsf{HCP}_{\Bbbk}$ is given by \cite[Theorem 6.5]{M3} and \cite[Theorem 3.2]{MZ}, which both reformulate the result \cite[Theorem 29]{M2} formulated in purely Hopf-algebraic terms.
 Given $(G, V) \in \mathsf{HCP}_{\Bbbk}$, denote now it by $(G, V, [\ , \ ])$, indicating the structure.
 Replacing $[\ , \ ]$ with $-[\ , \ ]$, we still have $(G, V, -[\ , \ ]) \in \mathsf{HCP}_{\Bbbk}$.
 Moreover, $(G, V, [\ , \ ])\mapsto (G, V, -[\ , \ ])$ gives an involutive category isomorphism $\mathsf{HCP}_{\Bbbk}\to \mathsf{HCP}_{\Bbbk}$.
 The equivalence given by Theorem \ref{thm:equivalence_over_field}, composed with the last isomorphism, coincides with the equivalence cited above, as is seen from \eqref{eq:up_to_isom}. \end{rem}